apoorvsaini/Coding-Challenges/README.md

 # Coding-Challenges
-Few of the coding problems I encountered while interviewing
+Few of the coding problems I have encountered while interviewing for/on
 * Leetcode
 * Twitter
 * Fidessa